googleforgames/global-multiplayer-demo/README.md

 Once the build process is complete, navigate to the [agones-deploy-pipeline](https://console.cloud.google.com/deploy/delivery-pipelines/us-central1/global-game-agones-gameservers) delivery pipeline to review the rollout status.
-Cloud Build will create a Cloud Deploy release which automatically deploys the game server Agones Fleet to the `asia-east1` region first.
+Cloud Build will create a Cloud Deploy release which automatically deploys the game server to the entire Agones Fleet, starting with the `asia-east1` region first.
-The Fleet can be deployed to the next region in the queue via pressing the `promote` button within the Pipeline visualization or by running the following gcloud command:
+The Fleet can be deployed manually to the next region in the queue by pressing the `promote` button within the Pipeline visualization or by running the following gcloud command:

 ```shell